hbctraining/Intro-to-ChIPseq-flipped/schedule/README.md

    3. [Quality Control of Sequence Data: Running FASTQC and evaluating results](../lessons/03_QC_FASTQC.md)
       <details>
        <summary><i>Click here for a preview of this lesson</i></summary>
-         <br>The first step of most NGS analyses is to evaluate the quality of your sequencing reads. <br><br>In this lesson you will explore:<br>
+         <br>The first step of most NGS analyses is to **evaluate the quality of your sequencing reads**. <br><br>In this lesson you will explore:<br>
             - The FASTQC software, and how to run it on your raw sequencing data<br>
-            - The HTML report that is returned from FASTQC and how to interepret the different plotsn<br><br>
+            - The HTML report that is returned from FASTQC and how to interepret the different plots<br><br>
         </details>

    4. [Alignment using Bowtie2](../lessons/04_alignment_using_bowtie2.md)
       <details>
        <summary><i>Click here for a preview of this lesson</i></summary>
-         <br>.  ...... <br><br>In this lesson you will learn:<br>
-            - Reading different types (formats) of data<br>
-            - Inspecting the contents and structure of the dataset once you have read it in<br><br>
+         <br>The next step is taking our high quality reads and figuring out where in the genome the originated from.
+In theory this seems like a simple task, but in practice it is quite challenging. <br><br>In this lesson you will cover:<br>
+            - The Bowtie2 software, a popular tool for aligning DNA sequence reads<br>
+            - Alignment file formats<br>
+            - How to run your alignment as a job on the cluster<br><br>
         </details>

 > **NOTE:** To run through the code above, you will need to be **logged into O2** and **working on a compute node** (i.e. your command prompt should have the word `compute` in it).
 > 1. Log in using `ssh rc_trainingXX@o2.hms.harvard.edu` and enter your password (replace the "XX" in the username with the number you were assigned in class).
-    > 2. Once you are on the login node, use `srun --pty -p interactive -t 0-2:30 --mem 1G /bin/bash` to get on a compute node or as specified in the lesson.
-    > 3. Proceed only once your command prompt has the word `compute` in it.
+> 2. Once you are on the login node, use `srun --pty -p interactive -t 0-2:30 --mem 1G /bin/bash` to get on a compute node or as specified in the lesson. > 3.
+Proceed only once your command prompt has the word `compute` in it.
 > 4. If you log out between lessons (using the `exit` command twice), please follow points 1. and 2. above to log back in and get on a compute node when you restart with the self learning.
+>

 2. **Complete the exercises**:
    * Each lesson above contain exercises; please go through each of them.